Characters: Wreck It Ralph Main Characters

 - She's never once called "Tamora" in the film itself.
 Her full name is only revealed in her official bio on Disney's website.

-- Her fiance's name (Dr. Brad Scott) is only revealed in an interactive comic.
+- Her fiance's name (Dr. Brad Scott) is only revealed in the credits and in an interactive comic.

 - Apologetic Attacker: She is reluctant to continue smacking Felix around to bait the Laffy Taffies.